mattermost/docs/source/onboard/migrate-from-slack.rst

 1. Prepare your Mattermost server
 ---------------------------------

 During the import process, we advise to create a new team for importing the Slack workspace data.
-If merging multiple Slack workspaces into a single team is the desired end-result, we recommend completing the import to separate teams, validating the results, then using `mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-channel-move>`__ to move channels between teams.
+If merging multiple Slack workspaces into a single team is the desired end-result, we recommend completing the import to separate teams, validating the results, then using :ref:`mmctl <manage/mmctl-command-line-tool:mmctl channel move>` to move channels between teams.

 Also, system administrator roles will be overwritten if the usernames match and the user isn't an admin on the Slack workspace.

-Make sure you are running on a supported version of `Mattermost <https://docs.mattermost.com/upgrade/release-lifecycle.html/>`__ to benefit from the most up-to-date functionality and fixes.
+Make sure you are running on a supported version of :doc:`Mattermost </upgrade/release-lifecycle.html/>` to benefit from the most up-to-date functionality and fixes.

 2. Generate a Slack import
 --------------------------